philtoms/mithril-starter-kit/README.md

 ## Composability
 Mithril.Elements supports two composability patterns: lexical and parent-child.

-Lexical composability (the standard mithril pattern) means that sibling elements are compiled in order of definition and child elements before parents:
+Lexical composability (the standard mithril pattern) means that sibling elements are compiled in order of definition, and child elements are compiled before parents:
 ```javascript
 m('.main', [         // order of compilation -->
    m('sib-1'),       // sib-1 :         :